 - Cut the sourdough into cubes and toss with the olive oil and cumin seeds, spread evenly on a baking sheet.

 - Roast in the preheated oven for 10 -15 minutes until crisp and brown.

 - Cook the enoki mushrooms in a dry frying pan for 1 - 2 minutes until just browned.

-- Line a bowl with the watercress, top with the marinated mushrooms, cumin croutons and enoki mushrooms.
+- Line a bowl with the watercress, top with the cooled marinated mushrooms, cumin croutons and enoki mushrooms.

 - Sprinkle with chopped chilli and serve.